evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 >
 > ....Roy

-Roy here is 'Roy Fielding', the person behind REST and a major contributor of the HTTP/1.1 spec. (<small>His message was originally sent to the now-dead rest-discuss group on Yahoo Groups, but I found an [archive in JSON format][6]</small>)
+(<small>His message was originally sent to the now-dead rest-discuss group on Yahoo Groups, but I found an [archive in JSON format][6]</small>)

 However, I always found this answer unsatisfying.
 I understand that you might